 Gerald has many different skills including dancing, drama, acrobatics, stilts, martial arts and playing flute.
 He also teaches zumba and body fitness.

 Originally from Tanga, Jimmy has a certificate in Music and Dance from the Taasisi ya Sanaa na Utamaduni Bagamoyo (TaSUBa).
 He has performed with many different groups such as Usinga, Imani Group Theatre, Akilimali Sanaa Group, Cheetah Group and Kaole Group.
 He is an expert at juggling hats, fire dance, and his Wabago solo.

 Joanitha learned to dance and drum from the music department at Tumaini University.
 She currently teaches the students at Uraki Secondary School in the CAC outreach program.
-She has also been studying violin since 2007 with Carol Stubbs and performs with the CAC fusion band.
+She also studied violin from 2007-2017 with Carol Stubbs and occasionally performs with the CAC fusion band.

 Six started learning flute when he was 8 years old from his grandfather.
 Since then he has studied with different groups and performed at many festivals across the world including DoaDoa, Bayimba festival, Sauti za Busara, and the HIV Festival in Stratford, England.